14dstcyr/Project-6-Web-Scraping/README.md

 * (Question 6) Histogram shown with appropriate labelling: 1 pt
 * (Question 7) Histogram shown with appropriate labelling: 1 pt
 * (Question 8) Thoughtful answer provided: 1 pt

+In order to create an HTML file, you can click somewhere on your python code and click control + shift + P. This will open the bar at the top of the page.
+Select “Jupyter: Export to HTML”
+Click enter, and it will convert a file to HTML.